ciarancrocker/omnium/README.md

 tables, sequences and roles is set appropriately for what you set in the env file.
 5. Start the bot with `node index.js` and pray.

-To test the bot with eslint run `npm run test`.
+To test the bot with eslint run `yarn test`.
 This will run eslint over all the code.
-If you'd rather run this test and then launch the bot run `npm run dev` which will do this for you as well.
+If you'd rather run this test and then launch the bot run `yarn run dev` which will do this for you as well.